gravitational/teleport/docs/2.0/enterprise.md

 ## Integration With Kubernetes

-Gravitational maintains a [Kubernetes](https://kubernetes.io/) distribution with embedded Teleport, called [Telekube](http://gravitational.com/telekube/).
+Gravitational maintains a [Kubernetes](https://kubernetes.io/) distribution with Teleport Enterprise integrated, called [Telekube](http://gravitational.com/telekube/).

 Telekube's aim is to dramatically lower the cost of Kubernetes management in a multi-region / multi-site environment.

 Its highlights:

 * Quickly create Kubernetes clusters on any infrastructure.
-* Every cluster includes an SSH bastion and can be managed from behind a firewall.
+* Every cluster includes an SSH bastion and can be managed remotely even if behind a firewall.
 * Every Kubernetes cluster becomes a Teleport cluster, with all Teleport capabilities like session recording, audit, etc.
-* Every cluster is self-containing and automomous, i.e. highly available (HA) and includes a built-in caching Docker registry.
+* Every cluster is dependency free and automomous, i.e. highly available (HA) and includes a built-in caching Docker registry.
 * Automated remote cluster upgrades.